-Historic Ar chitectural Resources CUL-MM#6 Complete Inventories for Historic Architectura Resources Because design of the project is currently only at 15%, it may be necessary to conduct additional inventories for historic architectural resources as the design is finalized.
-The Authority, under delegated responsibility under the PA and MOA, shall complete inventory and evaluate historic architectural properties for the NRHP.
-The Authority will also evaluate historic architectural resources to determine if they are historical resources (CRHR-eligible).
-For identified NRHP historic properties the Authority will assess the potential for adverse effects by applying the effects criteria in 36 C.F.R.
-Part 800.5(a)(1).
-For CRHR historic resources the Authority shall assess the potential for significant impacts by applying the criteria in CEQA Guidelines 15064.5(b).
-Reporting Weekly Contractor Contractor construction surveys and PA / Historic Structure Report (HSR) and the relocation plan Cul#2 Potential Adverse Effects on Historic Architectural Resources due to Construction Activities Construction activities that may cause impacts on historic architectural resources can include excavation, staging, heavy-equipment usage and movement, drilling, CUL-MM #7 Avoid and/o Monitor Adverse Construction Vibration Effects The BETP will describe the methodology for the avoidance of adverse vibration effects and how such avoidance will be monitored and implemented during construction of the project.
+Historic Ar rchitectural Resources CUL-MM#6 1 Because design of the project is currently only at 15%, it may be necessary to conduct additional inventories for historic architectural Reporting Weekly Contractor Contractor construction surveys and PA / Historic Structure Report (HSR) and the relocation plan Cul#2 Potential Adverse Effects on Historic Architectural Resources due to Construction Activities Construction activities that may cause impacts on historic architectural resources can include excavation, staging, heavy-equipment usage and movement, drilling, CUL-MM #7 Avoid and/or Monitor Adverse Construction Vibration Effects The BETP will describe the methodology for the avoidance of adverse vibration effects and how such avoidance will be monitored and implemented during construction of the project.
 Implementation of avoidance measures will be monitored to ensure that damaging vibration levels are avoided during construction adjacent to the historic properties identified as requiring this treatment.
 Reporting Weekly Contractor Contractor surveys and PA / Historic Structure Report (HSR) and the relocation plan Cul#2 Potential Adverse Effects on Historic Architectural Resources due to Construction Activities Construction activities that may cause impacts on historic architectural resources can include excavation, staging, heavy-equipment usage and movement, drilling, demolition, or the need for relocation, as well as increases in vibration levels or introduction of new visual elements.
-CUL-MM #8 Implement Protection and/or Stabilization Measures The BETP will identify historic properties/historical resources that may require treatment, protection and/or stabilization Construction Reporting Weekly Contractor Contractor Pre- construction surveys and Construction/ weekly BETP PA Historic Structure Report (HSR) and the relocation plan Cul#2 Potential Adverse Effects on Historic Architectural Resources due to Construction Activities Construction activities that may cause impacts on historic architectural resources can include excavation, staging, heavy-equipment usage and movement, drilling, demolition, or the need for relocation, as well as increases in vibration levels or introduction of new visual elements. #10 Minimize Adverse Effects through Relocation o Historic Structures A BETP will identify historic properties/historica resources that could be relocated to help avoid their destruction and minimize the direct adverse effect of their physical damage or alteration.
+CUL-MM #8 Implement Protection and/or Stabilization Measures The BETP will identify historic properties/historical resources that may require treatment, protection and/or stabilization before the start of construction of the project.
+Treatment will be developed in consultation with the landowner or land-owning agencies as well as the SHPO and the MOA signatories, as required by the PA.
+Such measures will include, but will not be limited to, vibration monitoring of construction in the vicinity of historic properties; cordoning off of resources from construction activities (e.g., traffic, equipment storage, personnel); shielding of resources from dust or debris; and stabilization of buildings adjacent to construction.
+For buildings that would be moved, treatment will include stabilization before, during, and after relocation; protection during temporary storage; and relocation at a new site and during subsequent rehabilitation.
+Construction Reporting Weekly Contractor Contractor BETP PA Historic Structure Report (HSR) and the relocation plan Cul#2 Potential Adverse Effects on Historic Architectural Resources due to Construction Activities Construction activities that may cause impacts on historic architectural resources can include excavation, staging, heavy-equipment usage and movement, drilling, demolition, or the need for relocation, as well as increases in vibration levels or introduction of new visual elements. #10 Minimize Adverse Effects through Relocation o Historic Structures A BETP will identify historic properties/historica resources that could be relocated to help avoid their destruction and minimize the direct adverse effect of their physical damage or alteration.
 The development of the plan for relocation and the implementation of relocation will take place before construction.
 The relocation of the historic properties/historical resources will take into account the historic site and layout (i.e., the orientation of the buildings to the cardinal directions) and their potential re-use.
 The properties subject to relocation will be documented in detailed recordation that includes photography.
-This documentation may consist of preparation of updated recordation forms (DPR 523), or may be consistent with construction/ Construction /Post- Construction Weekly (during physical relocation) Contractor Contractor construction HABS/HAER/HALS/ Cul#2 Potential Adverse Effects on Historic Architectural Resources due to Construction Activities Construction activities that may cause impacts on historic architectural resources can include excavation, staging, heavy-equipment usage and movement, drilling, demolition, or the need for relocation, as well as increases in vibration levels or introduction of new visual elements.
+This documentation may consist of preparation of updated recordation forms (DPR 523), or may be consistent with construction/ Construction /Post- Construction Reporting Weekly (during physical relocation) Contractor Contractor construction HABS/HAER/HALS/ Cul#2 Potential Adverse Effects on Historic Architectural Resources due to Construction Activities Construction activities that may cause impacts on historic architectural resources can include excavation, staging, heavy-equipment usage and movement, drilling, demolition, or the need for relocation, as well as increases in vibration levels or introduction of new visual elements.